isht16/E4F2/README.md

-# F4F2
+# Enhance 4 Fix 2 (E4F2)

-🧪 An all-in-one modification with fixes and enhancements for “Left 4 Dead 2.”
+🧪 An all-in-one modification with fixes and enhancements to Left 4 Dead 2.